bluesky/tiled/README.md

 # Tiled

-*Disclaimer: This is very early work, still in the process of defining scope.*

 Tiled is a **data access** service for data-aware portals and data science tools.
 Tiled has a Python client and integrates naturally with Python data science libraries, but nothing about the service is Python-specific; it also works from